ranxuranxu/FISCO-BCOS-DOC/docs/enterprise_tools/index.md

     During deployment and operation of consortium chain, each agency is the one and only generator and custodian of its own private key, and should never reveal it to anyone.
 ```

-When initializing the group of FISCO BCOS, nodes negotiate to create a Genesis Block.
+When initializing the group of FISCO BCOS, nodes should reach an agreement to create a Genesis Block.
 Genesis Block, unique and only within one group, bears the identity information of the initial nodes, which is formed through e-credential exchanging.

 Current IT administration tools for consortium chain usually ignore the requirement for equality and security of companies during initialization.
-And initialization needs agencies to negotiate about the identity information on Genesis Block.
+And initialization needs agencies to agree on identity information on Genesis Block.
 So, who should be the information generator is crucial.
 One of the solution is that an agency generates its node information first and then activate blockchain for other nodes to join in; or a third-party authority generates information for all nodes and send the node configuration files to each agency.
 Additionally, FISCO BCOS 2.0 adapts more private and scalable multi-group architecture.
 It is an architecture where data and transactions between groups are separated by running independent consensus algorithm, a way to maintain privacy and security in blockchain scenarios.

 In the above models, there is always one agency who gains priority to join the consortium chain or acquires private keys of all nodes.